lubuntu-team/manual/source/2/2.4/2.4.1/lxqt-archiver.rst

 Usage
 -----
 To open an archive file :menuselection:`File --> Open` or press :kbd:`Control+O`.
 Once you have an archive opened you should see many lists of files under :guilabel:`File name`.
-To open a file double click on that file to open it.
+To open a file double click on that file to open it or right click :menuslection:`View Selected Items`.
 To switch to a different folder in an archive double click the on the folder under the :guilabel:`File name`.
 To extract all of the file to copy them into a folder on your filesystem :menuselection:`File --> Extract` or press the :guilabel:`Extract` button which looks like a box with a with an upward pointing arrow.
 Then a dialog will open to show you where to save the extracted files navigate to thee desired path and press :guilabel:`Open`.

 Version
 -------